maik205/MaiksLauncher/README.md

 - Working server status (Mojang & a handful of your favorite servers).
 - Good CPU usage (around 1-10%) most of the times.
 - Uses not that much ram (90MB at max).
+- Removed the old deprecated GUI, replaced with the new, cleaner one.
+- Currently pretty busy so might work on this later.
+- Quick launch (I guess).
 ### To-do

 - [ ] Squash some bugs & exceptions.